New Training Requirements Implemented for CDL Applicants

 Along with these new regulations, beginning on May 14, 2022, New York will begin implementing a Class A Young Adult Training Program for 18 to 20-year-olds to work towards obtaining their CDL.
 Previously, no one under 21 was eligible to apply for a Class A, only a Class B with intrastate travel restrictions.
 However, completion of this training program will still restrict drivers under 21 years of age to only trips within New York.

-The Queens attorneys at Davidoff Law are dedicated to helping improve roadway safety by holding negligent truck drivers accountable for the injuries they cause.
+The Queens attorneys at Davidoff Law & Associates are dedicated to helping improve roadway safety by holding negligent truck drivers accountable for the injuries they cause.
 If you or a loved one have been injured in a truck accident, we can help.
 Call (888) 211-1116 to get in touch with a member of our team today.